Nongtajkrub/Feather-Tui/README.md

 Feather-Tui is a simple terminal UI library designed to provide building blocks for terminal-based user interfaces.
 It started life as a small C library aiming to offer an easy-to-use UI framework for terminal applications.
 Now, I’m rewriting it in Rust to learn the language and (hopefully) improve both performance and maintainability.

+> [!CAUTION]
+> The documentation for Feather-Tui `v5.0.0` is not yet complete.
+For example, the `Getting Started` guide in the Wiki has not been updated for this version.
+This release is primarily intended for users who wish to experiment with new features.
+Some parts of the changelog are still in progress, though a few sections are already available.
+For stability and full documentation, it is recommended to continue using `v4.1.0` for now.

 ---

 ## 📊 Progress